umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/index.md

 * If the merge was successful we continue to deploy the updated repository.
 Using Kudu’s Rest endpoints we trigger a deployment of the current state of the git repository (the HEAD).

-* When that is done we create a Courier “deploy” marker file in the wwwroot, which tells Courier to run when the application starts.
+* When that is done we create a “deploy” marker file in the wwwroot, which tells Umbraco Deploy to run when the application starts.

 * Finally we make a request to the website, which just had its changes deployed.